 "To give a symmetrical development of body, mind and soul; to produce public readers and speakers who shall be easy, natural, forceful; to enable its students to adore whatever profession they may choose; to prove that we express no more than we are; to inspire a love for the best in literature; to watch how the best may be expressed."

 It seems to be a department of speech and physical education, which is the earliest indication of a Speech curriculum at SDSU.

 The Department of Speech was formally established in 1923 when it separated from the English Department.
 This was the national trend at the time.
 The Communication Discipline has existed with a formal body of research since 1884; however, the study of elocution and reasoned argument dates back to Aristotle.
-The Department of Speech became Communication Studies & Theatre in 1992.
-In 2017, the Department of Communication Studies & Theatre became the Department of Communication Studies, when the Theatre Department became part of the newly established School of Performing Arts at SDSU.
+The Department of Speech became Communication Studies and Theatre in 1992.
+In 2017, the Department of Communication Studies and Theatre became the Department of Communication Studies when the Theatre Department became part of the newly established School of Performing Arts at SDSU.